cryl91/Docker-Zero-to-Hero/README.md

 #### Docker daemon

-The Docker daemon (dockerd) listens for Docker API requests and manages Docker objects such as images, containers, networks, and volumes.
+The Docker daemon (dockerd) listens for Docker API requests and acts on those requests and manages Docker objects such as images, containers, networks, and volumes.
 A daemon can also communicate with other daemons to manage Docker services.

 #### Docker client